Creative fields: Visual identity & app design

 Within the frames of this project I also had the opportunity to develop components that was more based on visuals, like list cards and cover art that aren't implemented in the Auddly app.

-Audio obviously is a hot topic for Auddly and designing for audio related features is quite a challenge when it comes to designing a great user experience.
+Audio obviously is a hot topic for Auddly and designing for audio related features is quite a challenge when it comes great user experience.
 For this project I explored a lot of additional audio related interactions and concepts, some of which later were included in the Auddly mobile apps.

 This project has been a both fun great side project to push the Auddly design framework to the next level in terms of flexibility and robustness.